Health and Safety Excellence program: Topic requirements

 Requirements:

-Your business must establish, implement, monitor and maintain a procedure to identify and document legal and other requirements that are applicable to your business.
-The procedure will include a method for scanning for new laws and regulations and updating the procedure as needed.
+Your business must establish, implement, monitor and maintain a written standard to identify and document legal and other requirements that are applicable to your business.
+The standard must include a method for checking for new laws and regulations and updating the standard as needed.

-- the business will ensure that the documentation of legal and other requirements are kept current, and that relevant information related to the legal and/or other requirements are communicated to the workplace parties as appropriate
+• the documentation of legal and other requirements is kept current and that relevant information related to the legal and/or other requirements is communicated to the workplace parties as appropriate

 Health and safety accountabilities